1Talal/Weather-Temperature-Prediction-using-Machine-Learning/README.md

 # 📄 License

-This project was developed for educational purposes as part of the Data Mining course at Umm Al-Qura University.
+This project was developed for educational purposes as part of the **Big Data Mining** course at Umm Al-Qura University.